Getting To And From The Airport

-If you decide to take a taxi, note that there's no flat rate service to and from the airport.
-The licensed cabs (see more below) will use a meter, and depending on your final destination the fare will usually be anyhwere between the equivalent of €25 (HUF7,500) and €35 (HUF10,500).
+As for taxis, note that there's no flat-rate service to and from the airport.
+All licensed cabs (see more below) will use a meter, and depending on your final destination, the fare will be anyhwere between €25 (HUF7,500) and €35 (HUF10,500).

 Exploring Budapest - Walking

 An alternative to walking is BuBi, Budapest's bicycle sharing system.
-With 126 docking stations and 1,500 bicycles, the network provides an excellent coverage of the inner sections of Pest, primarily within the Grand Boulevard.
-Although there are docking stations in Buda too, its rolling hills are less biker-friendly than the flat Pest side.
+With 127 docking stations and over 1,500 bicycles, the network provides an excellent coverage of inner Pest, primarily within the Grand Boulevard.
+Although there are docking stations in Buda, too, its rolling hills are less biker-friendly than the flat terrain of Pest.

-To rent a BuBi bike, you will have to quickly register by providing your phone number and email address at one of the main docking stations (dots filled with red) or online.
-One-day (HUF 500 or ~€1.5), three-day (HUF 1,000 or ~€3), and weekly tickets (HUF 2,000 or ~€7) are available.
-The system will charge you a fully-refundable security deposit of HUF 25,000 (~€80) that's automatically released after your ticket expires.
-The bikes are free to use for 30 minutes at a time, after which additional fares apply.
-With plenty of docking stations scattered around the city, you shouldn’t need to exceed the half-hour limit unless by conscious choice.
+To rent a BuBi, you'll have to quickly register at one of the main docking stations (dots filled with red) or online.
+One-day (HUF500 or ~€1.5), three-day (HUF1,000 or ~€3), and weekly tickets (HUF2,000 or ~€7) are available.
+The system will charge you a fully-refundable security deposit of HUF25,000 (~€80) that's automatically released after your ticket expires.
+You can use the bikes for 30-minute intervals, over which additional fees apply.
+With plenty of docking stations scattered around the city, you shouldn’t need to exceed the time limit unless by conscious choice.

-Several public transportation lines in Budapest provide a unique sightseeing tour for merely the cost of a fare.
-On tram #2, you will have plenty of opportunities to marvel at the Hungarian Parliament Building and the Buda Castle, a UNESCO World Heritage site, from along the bank of the Danube River.
-Take the tram from Jászai Mari tér station to Fővám tér.
-To also see Budapest's National Theatre and Müpa, the home of the Ludwig Museum of Contemporary Art, take tram #2 all the way to Közvágóhíd.
+Several public transportation lines provide a memorable sightseeing tour for merely the cost of a fare.
+On tram #2, you will have plenty of opportunities to marvel at the Parliament building and the Buda Castle, both UNESCO World Heritage sites, as the tram rumbles along the Danube's bank.
+For the best experience, go from Jászai Mari tér to Fővám tér, and if you're curious about Budapest's National Theater and the Müpa cultural center (the home of the Ludwig Museum of Contemporary Art), take it all the way to Közvágóhíd.

-The Millennium Underground of Budapest began operations in 1896, making it the first subway line on the European continent (today it's also a UNESCO World Heritage Site).
-It runs mainly along Andrássy Avenue and passes several points of attraction like the Hungarian State Opera House, the House of Terror Museum, Heroes’ Square, and Széchenyi Thermal Baths.
-Hop on at any of the stations for a few stops to experience this charming piece of living history (here you can learn about the Millennium Underground).
+The Millennium Underground dates back to 1896, making it the first subway line on the European continent (today it's also a UNESCO World Heritage Site).
+It runs beneath Andrássy Avenue, passing the Opera house, the House of Terror Museum, and Széchenyi Thermal Baths—hop on at any of the stations for a few stops to experience this charming piece of living history (here you can learn about it).

-Bus #16, also known as the Castle Bus, will take you from the city center at Deák Ferenc Square up to the historic Castle Hill in Buda.
-It crosses the Danube through the Chain Bridge, the first permanent bridge connecting the two sides of the Danube in the city.
+Bus #16, also known as the Castle Bus, will take you from the city center at Deák Ferenc Square up to the historic Castle Hill.
+It crosses the Danube through the Chain Bridge, the first permanent bridge between Pest and Buda.
 Get off the bus at Dísz tér, and you're ready to roam the streets of the Old Town.

-A trip on bus #105 offers a different, but similarly unique experience as it passes through the pristine inner city with one endpoint in the working class neighborhood of Angyalföld, the other in the verdant and prosperous Buda hills.
-Take #105 from Deák Ferenc Square to Gyöngyösi utca for Angyalföld, and to Apor Vilmos tér for the Buda side.
-Sit back, relax, and take in these wildly different faces of Budapest.
+A trip on bus #105 offers a very different, but similarly unique experience with one of its endpoint being in the working class Angyalföld neighborhood, the other in the well-off Buda hills, piercing through the pristine inner city in-between.
+Take #105 from Deák Ferenc Square to Gyöngyösi utca for Angyalföld, or to Apor Vilmos tér for the Buda side.
+Sit back, relax, and take in the these different sides of Budapest.

-Thanks to the effective lobbying efforts of local taxi drivers, Uber has been banned in Hungary since 2016.
+Thanks to the lobbying power of local taxi drivers, Uber has been banned in Hungary since 2016.